Trends in Payments: The Future, Opportunities, and Case Studies from JPMC, Barclays & Visa

 PSD2, for instance, mandates strong customer authentication and secure communication for online transactions, while GDPR focuses on protecting consumers' personal data and ensuring transparency in data usage.

-In addition to these existing regulations, the upcoming EU AI Act is poised to significantly influence the payments landscape.
+In addition to these existing regulations, the EU AI Act is poised to significantly influence the payments landscape.

 The Act, which aims to create a regulatory framework for the safe and transparent use of artificial intelligence, will impose new requirements on AI systems used in payments, particularly those related to fraud detection, risk assessment, and automated decision-making.
 Payment providers will need to demonstrate compliance with these standards, ensuring that AI-driven payment solutions operate with fairness, transparency, and minimal risk to consumers.
 As a result, businesses will have to rethink their AI strategies to align with the new regulatory environment, potentially impacting the development and deployment of AI tools in the payment sector.